Blueberry Cove Half Marathon

-Due to a limited amount of spaces in the race, and the fact that this is an important fundraiser for Blueberry Cove, race fees are non-refundable and non-transferable.
+Due to a limited amount of space in the race, and the fact that this is an important fundraiser for Blueberry Cove, race fees are non-refundable.

 Yes.
-Enjoy a real Downeast dinner with fish chowder (featuring fish from Port Clyde Fresh Catch), fresh bread made locally, salad with veggies from the Blueberry Cove Camp garden, homemade blueberry pie and a beverage all for just $20 per adult, $5 per child.
+Enjoy a real Downeast dinner from 6-7 pm with fish chowder (featuring fish from Port Clyde Fresh Catch), fresh bread made locally, salad with veggies from the Blueberry Cove Camp garden, homemade blueberry pie, and a beverage all for just $20 per adult, $5 per child.

-Online registration is available at www.active.com.
+Online registration will be available at www.active.com beginning in September 2023.
 No race day registration.

 Beautiful, it’s Maine!
 Definitely shorts weather.
 Comfortable nights, warm days.

 Yes.
 Walkers will start with the runners at 7:30 AM.
 Because walkers are not timed, they may leave up to 1 hour earlier as long as they have checked in first.
 Please note, not all water stops may be set up this early.